Xceptance/multi-browser-suite/README.md

 # Step 3: Configuration and Execution testcase
 ## Configuration Sourcelab account setting
-- Log into Sauce Labs
+- Log into your SauceLabs Account
 - Navigate to the User Settings page: `https://saucelabs.com/beta/user-settings`
 - On section `Access Key` click the `[Show]` button
 - Copy this `Access Key` into clipboard